rickbot-dot/xploitable/README.md

 * `systemd` for `initramfs`: Provides services like backlights during boot.
 After running `systemd` services, an extra service executes in order to run the usual system.

-* Panic GUI: Show a more graphical error screen when a kernel panic is encountered.
+* Panic GUI: Show a more graphical error screen with auto-restart when a kernel panic is encountered.